microsoft/CFU/Documentation/CFU-Driver/cfu-driver.md

 **My company ships several independent components that I want to update by using the CFU model.
 Do I need separate drivers and package them individually?**

-We recommend that you use the multiple packaging approach described  in [Multiple Packages](#the-multiple-packages-approach-recommended) .
+We recommend that you use the multiple packaging approach described  in [componentized packages](#the-multiple-packages-approach-recommended) .

 **I have two components: component A, and a sub-component B. How should I make the CFU driver aware of component B?**